complxalgorithm/TweetKeywordMapper/README.md

 My only requirement is that you thoroughly comment your code so that others and I can follow along with what you are doing, and can learn from what you added.

 ## Copyright
 &copy; 2023 [Stephen C. Sanders](https://stephensanders.me).
 Licensed under the <a href="https://github.com/complxalgorithm/TweetKeywordMapper/blob/master/LICENSE">MIT License</a>.
+Credit would be appreciated.